-Subjects: Science, Math, Language Arts Time: 30-40 minutes per day for one week
+Time 30-40 minutes per day for one week Subjects: Science, Math, Language Arts

-Objectives:
+Objectives

-- Explain the need to reduce the amount of trash they generate, and describe ways in which they can make changes in their actions to support waste reduction. - Measure and compare the weight of common objects using non-standard units of measure. - Collect, record, and interpret data using a variety of graphic representations. - Analyze collected data and draw logical conclusions. - Use graphic representations to communicate their ideas and inform their audience about their actions to reduce waste.
+- Explain the need to reduce the amount of trash they generate, and describe ways in which they can make changes in their actions to support waste reduction. - Measure and compare the weight of common objects using non-standard units of measure. - Collect, record, organize, and interpret data using a variety of graphic representations. - Analyze collected data and draw logical conclusions. - Use written and graphic representations to communicate their ideas and inform their audience about their actions to reduce waste.

-Standards:
+Standards